department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/forms-status-on-My-VA/Future enhancements/Post-MVP Forms Status on My VA Frontend Documentation (WIP).md

 The future enhancements are as follows (the order of items does not indicate their level of priority):

 - PDF download support on form status cards (Submission in progress, Received, Action needed)
-- Support for 21-0966
+- Support for 21-0966 (Intent to file)
 - The addition of a page level alert that appears at the top of My VA, indicating when a form submission has had a detectable system-based error
-- Possible update to content in cards
 - Possible addition of a Process List component, mirroring the one shown on the submission confirmation page
 - Possible removal of the 'error' icon on the Draft cards
 - Possible addition of truncation and dedicated page for form status cards
 - Possible addition of secondary link going to a dedicated Resources page for form statuses
+- In-take process for scaling (non-Veteran facing)
+- Revisit expansion of error scenarios (e.g. when drafts work but submitted forms don't)
+- Revisit draft card expiration dates
+- Revisit overall card content

 Documentation for these points are below:

 ## PDF download support on form status cards (Submission in progress, Received, Action needed)